PMG Certifies the World's Greatest Collection of National Bank Notes

 Shiva’s collection represents a staggering accomplishment that serves as inspiration for current and future collectors.
 One intriguing note can be the start of a lifelong passion and meaningful contribution to not only the hobby, but also history.

 In addition to authenticating, grading and encapsulating each note in Shiva’s collection, PMG imaged every note in high-resolution.
-These images will be made available to the public through a comprehensive online gallery at PMGnotes.com in the near future.
-With Shiva’s careful attention to detail, the gallery will be organized into collector-friendly categories so that everyone can enjoy the depth and quality of his magnificent collection.
+These images will be available to the public through a comprehensive online gallery organized into collector-friendly categories so that everyone can enjoy the depth and quality of this magnificent collection.

 Additional highlights from Shiva’s collection will be shared on a regular basis throughout 2021.
 To receive the latest news and research from PMG, subscribe to the free PMG eNewsletter at PMGnotes.com/join.